MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 Make sure to properly set a value for each variable, and in particular to set `INGRESS_CLASS_NAME` to one of the following values:

-- `webapprouting.kubernetes.azure.com` if you installed the NGINX Ingress Controller via the [application routing add-on for AKS](/azure/application-gateway/ingress-controller-add-on-for-aks).
+- `webapprouting.kubernetes.azure.com` if you installed the NGINX Ingress Controller via the [application routing add-on for AKS][aks-app-routing-addon].
 - `nginx` if you installed the NGINX Ingress Controller via [Helm](https://helm.sh/).

-You can run the following [az aks show](/cli/azure/aks?view=azure-cli-latest#az-aks-show) command to retrieve the `clientId` of the [user-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities) used by the [Azure Key Vault Provider for Secrets Store CSI Driver](/azure/aks/csi-secrets-store-identity-access).
-The `keyVault.bicep` module [Key Vault Administrator](/azure/key-vault/general/rbac-guide?tabs=azure-cli#azure-built-in-roles-for-key-vault-data-plane-operations) role to the user-assigned managed identity of the addon to let it retrieve the certificate used by [Kubernetes Ingress][kubernetes-ingress] used to expose the `yelb-ui` service via the [NGINX ingress controller][nginx].
+You can run the following [az aks show](/cli/azure/aks?#az-aks-show) command to retrieve the `clientId` of the [user-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities) used by the [Azure Key Vault Provider for Secrets Store CSI Driver](/azure/aks/csi-secrets-store-identity-access).
+The `keyVault.bicep` module [Key Vault Administrator](/azure/key-vault/general/rbac-guide) role to the user-assigned managed identity of the addon to let it retrieve the certificate used by [Kubernetes Ingress][kubernetes-ingress] used to expose the `yelb-ui` service via the [NGINX ingress controller][nginx].

 ```bash
 az aks show \